anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The ietf-voucher-request:voucher is enhanced with additional parameters:

-* agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded LDevID(Reg) EE certificate (provided as trigger parameter by the registrar-agent).
+* agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded LDevID(Reg) certificate (provided as trigger parameter by the registrar-agent).

 * agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as trigger parameter.

 * agent-sign-cert: MAY contain the certificate or certificate chain of the registrar-agent as array of base64encoded certificate information.
-  It starts from the base64-encoded LDevID(RegAgt) EE certificate optionally followed by the issuing CA certificate and potential further certificates.
-If supported, it MUST at least contain the LDevID(RegAgt) EE certificate provided as trigger parameter.
+  It starts from the base64-encoded LDevID(RegAgt) certificate optionally followed by the issuing CA certificate and potential further certificates.
+If supported, it MUST at least contain the LDevID(RegAgt) certificate provided as trigger parameter.

 The enhancements of the YANG module for the ietf-voucher-request with these new leafs are defined in {{voucher-request-prm-yang}}.